 I’m thankful for my husband.
 We are on this parenting journey together and he is truly my partner.
 He supports and lifts me when I feel like I am failing.
 He loves our daughters as fiercely as I do, and we make an excellent team.

 I’m thankful for my own mother, who gives me advice.
 She has helped me financially so I could afford to give my kids more opportunities while my husband was still in graduate school.
 In the relatively small amount of time that we lived close to her, she was always willing to help watch my babies while I taught voice lessons.
 And even now, when we live thousands of miles apart, she FaceTimes my children regularly.
-Sophia loves to FaceTime Mamah while she is cleaning her room so Mamah (who is a cleaning genius), can “help” her.
+My youngest daughter loves to FaceTime Mamah while she is cleaning her room so Mamah (who is a cleaning genius), can “help” her.

 I am thankful for the many friends who have been there for me.
 I think often of the many, many women who helped me with my children when I was bedridden during pregnancies.
 The many friends who would show up unannounced to do my dishes or bring a meal because they knew I couldn’t do it.
 The friends who carpool with me for dance lessons or who trade babysitting with me because I can’t be 3 places at one time.